The Effects of Not Using Proper Pruning Techniques

-Pruning trees is an important part of keeping them healthy and looking good, but it’s not something to be taken lightly.
-Inexperience, poor techniques and the use of incorrect tools could cause severe harm to your trees or make them unsalvageable.
-This article will go over what to avoid while pruning to keep your trees looking and healthy for the years to come.
+Pruning trees is an important aspect of maintaining their health and appearance, but it’s not something to be undertaken lightly.
+Inexperience, poor techniques, and the use of incorrect tools can lead to serious harm to your trees or even render them unsalvageable.
+We’ll explain what you should avoid when pruning to keep your trees looking and healthy for the years to come.

-One of the most common mistakes that people make when pruning is doing it during the wrong time of the the year.
-Pruning at the wrong time could disrupt the tree’s natural growth pattern and expose it to disease and pests.
-In general, it’s best to trim deciduous trees in the winter months when they are dormant, and conifers during the spring and early summer.
+One of the biggest mistakes people make when pruning is to do it during the wrong time of the the year.
+Pruning at the wrong time can interfere with a tree’s natural growth patterns and make it more susceptible to pests and diseases.
+It is generally recommended to trim deciduous trees in the winter, when they’re dormant, and conifers during the late spring or early summer.

 Beware of using the wrong tools

-Another issue is using the wrong tools for the job.
-Dull or rusty tools can cause damage to the tree, and make it more susceptible to diseases, and using equipment that is too large or heavy could cause irreparable damage.
-Make sure you’ve got the correct tools to do the job and keep them in good shape and well-maintained.
+Another problem is that people use the wrong tools for the job.
+The dull or rusty tools could cause damage to the tree and make it more vulnerable to diseases, and using equipment that is too large or heavy could cause irreparable damage.
+Be sure to have the right tools to do the job and keep them sharp and maintained.

 Do Not Remove Too Much at Once